redis/redis-doc/topics/replication.md

 master, in order to improve data safety.

-However because Redis uses asynchronous replication it is not possible to ensure the write actually received a given write, so there is always a window for data loss.
+However because Redis uses asynchronous replication it is not possible to ensure the slave actually received a given write, so there is always a window for data loss.

 This is how the feature works: